 - Trade journals provide articles and data that are written by – and for – people within a particular field or industry.

 - Scholarly journals are written by experts and provide the highest level authoritative content.

 - Company profiles may be brief directory listings or detailed reports on the company's operations and financial performance.
 Industry profiles give insight into an industry, where it came from, and where it appears to be going.

 - Case studies provide intensive investigation of problem situations.
 Examples or types of case studies include: illustrative, exploratory, critical instance, program effects, prospective, cumulative, narrative and embedded.

 - Market research reports (or analyst reports) examine key indicators such as: market composition; projected market growth; top marketers and brands; competitive situation and profiles; new product trends; and consumers.

-Business Source Premier and Proquest (including ABI Inform) include many types of business sources.
+Business Source Complete and Proquest (including ABI Inform) include many types of business sources.
 Try using the "Advanced Search" screens.
 That way, you can do title keyword searches or subject keyword searches to get more relevant results, and you can also limit "document type" by "case study," "company profile," "industry report," etc.